Disclosure: I received complimentary accommodations in order to facilitate this review. All opinions expressed here are

 Attend a Tampa Bay Rays Game

 I can officially check attending a MLB game off of my bucket list.
 Even if you’re not an avid sports fan, I guarantee you’ll have a blast at this family-friendly event.
 If all else fails, you can always pound beers until you’re having fun.
 Totally kidding (or am I?).
 The Tropicana Field is entirely indoors, so this makes for a wonderful activity on a rainy afternoon.
 But alas, the coolest part of this entire experience was probably the fact that THEY SELL DIPPIN’ DOTS.
 Holy childhood nostalgia.
 Save 5% on each ticket by using this link to buy them.
 Go Rays!

 Shop until you drop

 This picture was taken inside of the Landing Company, where I purchased a snazzy new pair of sterling silver earrings.
 Saunter down Central Avenue to discover an assortment of unique shops, art galleries, and cafes.
 For waterfront views to help accentuate your shopping experience, Beach Drive offers a collection of fabulous stores.
 If you’re looking for a sassy date night outfit, Bella Moda is your spot.
-Cerulean Blu carries all of the hottest summer styles, so if you’re in the market for a new bikini, they’ve got you covered (literally – ha, my puns are out of control).
-My boyfriend’s favorite part of the trip (this is definitely sarcasm) was finally capped after I had hit up every shop in the 10-mile radius.
+Cerulean Blu carries all of the hottest summer styles, so if you’re in the market for a new bikini, they’ve got you covered (literally, lol my puns are out of control).
+My boyfriend’s favorite part of the trip (hint: sarcasm) was finally complete after I had hit up every single shop in a 10-mile radius.